civicrm/org.civicrm.sympasync/README.md

 group in CiviCRM, but it cannot directly modify data or access other SQL tables.

+**Limitations**:
-**Limitations**: Currently, this only supports simple, static groups.
+  * Currently, this only supports simple, static groups.
 If the concept works well with static groups, we can extend to smart, dynamic groups.
+  * Users with `administer CiviCRM` will have access to see group memberships.
+    This is typical but may be ill-advised in certain multidomain/ACL configurations.